Understand the impacts of financial stress

 How are financial stress and mental health related?

-Not only can financial stress lead to mental health issues, but it can also make existing mental health issues worse.
-At the same time, having a mental health issue can make financial stress worse because it can affect your ability to manage stress effectively.
+Not only can financial stress lead to mental health conditions, but it can also make existing ones worse.
+At the same time, having a mental health condition can make financial stress worse because it can affect your ability to manage stress effectively.

 Who does financial stress affect?